-Project Number: SU-042823 Project Name: Campus Security Upgrades to Exterior and Interior Doors Project
+Project Number: SU-081523 Project Name: Campus Security Upgrades Project

 TO THE STATE UNIVERSITY OF NEW YORK:

 1. The Work Proposed Herein Will Be Completed Within the timeframe stated on page one of the Agreement.
 In the event the bidder fails to complete such work by said date or dates, or within the time to which such completion may have been extended in accordance with the Contract Documents, the bidder agrees to pay the University liquidated damages in an amount equal to the values indicate in the Liquidated Damages Schedule below for each calendar day of delay in completing the work.